pimcore/pimcore/doc/Development_Documentation/03_Documents/01_Editables/02_Areablock/02_Bricks.md

 Let's suppose, that our iframe brick defined above is responsible for generating an `<iframe>` containing contents from a specified URL in the editmode.
-First of all, let's update the class to add metadata for the extension manager, to make use of template auto-discovery and to load the view template from `app/Resources/views` instead of the bundle
+First of all, let's update the class to add metadata for the extension manager, to make use of template auto-discovery and to load the view template from `templates` instead of the bundle
 directory:

 ```php